Empirical geodesic graphs and CAT(k) metrics for data analysis: Introduction

-In Section 4, the $d_{\beta}$ metric is introduced.
-It is based on a function derived from a geodesic metric via shrinking, pointwise, to an abstract origin; that is to say an abstract cone is attached.
-The smaller the value of $\beta$, the closer to the origin (apex).
-The geometry of the two dimensional case drives our understanding of the general case because of the one-dimensional nature of geodesics.
-We prove that, for finite $\beta$, the embedding cone is CAT($k$) with smaller $k$ than the original space.
-We cover the more general CAT($k$) spaces, giving some new results related to ``diameter" , in Section 5, including conditions for the uniqueness of intrinsic means not requiring the spaces to be CAT(0).
+In Section \ref{sec:beta}, the $d_{\beta}$ metric is introduced.
+It is based on a function derived from a geodesic metric via shrinking, pointwise, to an abstract origin (apex); that is to say an abstract cone is attached.
+The smaller the value of $\beta$, the closer to the origin.
+We cover the more general CAT($k$) spaces, giving some new results related to ``diameter" , in Section \ref{sec:cat_k}, including conditions for the uniqueness of intrinsic means not requiring the spaces to be CAT(0).

-Section 6 provides a summary of the effect of changing $\alpha$ and $\beta$.
-After some discussion on the selection of $\alpha$ and $\beta$ in Section 7, Section 8 covers some examples.
+Section \ref{sec:choosing} provides a summary of the effect of changing $\alpha$ and $\beta$.
+After some discussion of the selection of $\alpha$ and $\beta$ in Section \ref{sec:examples}, Section \ref{sec:conclusion} covers some examples.